-Gravity is a second generation instrument for the VLT interferometer.
+GRAVITY is the first second generation instrument for the VLT interferometer.
 At its heart, the instrument combines the light of four telescopes and produces interferometric fringes in two seperate interferometers, the science and the fringe-tracking channel.
 The instrument was offered to the community for regular science programs in P98 for the first time.
-Note however that a call for science verification in P97 is issued (see the SV page).
-For these calls, Gravity will work in its so-called imaging observations as well as for high-precision astrometric observations by means of phase referencing.
+Science verification was successfully performed in P97 (see the corresponding SV page).
+GRAVITY works for so-called imaging observations as well as for high-precision astrometric observations by means of phase referencing.
 The latter technique is still being commissioned and developed.
-GRAVITY observations are always performed in conjunction with the dedicated Gravity fringe-tracker (FT); observations without FT are not possible.
-The FT can be used on-axis (or 'single-field' mode in which FT star and science star are the same) and off-axis (or 'dual-field' mode, where the fringe tracker and the science channels are fed by different objects.
+GRAVITY observations are always performed in conjunction with the dedicated GRAVITY fringe-tracker (FT); observations without FT are not possible.
+The FT can be used in 'single-field' mode in which FT star and science star are the same, or in 'dual-field' mode, where the fringe tracker and the science channels are fed by different objects.
 The dual-field FT case allows for observations of faint targets that are accompanied by relatively bright objects within the 4" field of view of an AT or the 2" of a UT.

 Detector integration times

-The policy on execution times is similar to that of AMBER and PIONIER with standard slots of 1h that includes a calibrator and a science observation.
-The Gravity ETC is available and provides visibility calculations and feasibility calculations for an observation with a given target geometry, magnitude, and baseline configuration.
-The calculation of the S/N on the science spectra is not yet fully verified.
-It is expected that in upcoming periods detailed integration times can be calculated to reach a certain S/N.
+The policy on execution times is similar to the other VLTI instruments with standard slots of 1h which include a calibrator and a science observation.
+The GRAVITY ETC is available and provides visibility calculations and feasibility calculations for an observation with a given target geometry, magnitude, and baseline configuration.